 Pressure in new situations

 Wrestlers, especially World-level wrestlers, live for opportunity.
-In every sense of the word.
+In every sense of the phrase.
 Opportunities to score, opportunities to improve, and of course, opportunities to compete in the biggest events on the planet.
 But with these opportunities comes a pressure to succeed that can be all-encompassing.
-It follows wrestlers on the mat like a shadow lurking from within the recesses of their minds.
+It follows wrestlers onto the mat like a shadow lurking from within the recesses of their minds.

 The options to deal with this are limited in scope.
-The desire to elevate one’s competitive acumen takes precedence, for sure.
-But the realization that yes, things are different this time, can take some getting used to.
-Therefore, you can either rise to the occasion or use the experience to hopefully take advantage of the next opportunity when it arrives.
+The desire to elevate one’s competitive acumen takes precedence; but the realization that yes, things are different this time, tends to invite adjustment.
+Therefore, a wrestler may rise to the occasion — or use the experience to hopefully take advantage of the next opportunity when it arrives.
 IF it arrives.